 - Data verification – Data reviews are performed throughout manual and automated image analysis phases to verify system parameters applied and data inputs, outputs and reports.

 Implementation of the above quality control and assurance processes facilitate the delivery of high quality analysis and data in support of tissue-based quantitative requirements on clinical R&D studies.
 Ultimately, these processes help to enhance data quality and provide confidence in decision making.
-To find out more about OracleBio’s quality management processes and how we ensure clinical image analysis studies are carried out to the highest standards possible, please contact us.

 More about the author: Alison Bigley is part of the OracleBio management team and previously worked at AstraZeneca where she was instrumental in implementing histology image analysis quality management processes across the Global Safety Pathology network.